-70To be read in this section as Threadneedle Asset Management Limited (TAML).
+24 To be read in this section as Threadneedle Asset Management Limited (TAML).

-- Leveraging existing engagement procedures.
-Engagement activities can include contacting issuers, holding meetings with issuers and joining initiatives that seek to prevent and mitigate the PAIs.
-In cases where mitigation fails, potential escalation measures can include voting against management and ultimately divestment where appropriate.
-The prioritisation of engagement activities is undertaken at a group level. - Considering PAIs as part of investment research.
+- Considering PAIs as part of investment research.
 Several PAIs are actively weighted in existing models or included in portfolio monitoring, particularly for sovereign investments. - Firm wide exclusions.
-The Sub-Advisor currently has in place a firm wide exclusion for controversial weapons.
+The Investment Manager currently has in place a firm wide exclusion for controversial weapons.

-This methodology applies at an entity level and reflects the Sub-Advisor's overall approach to the consideration of PAIs.
+This methodology applies at an entity level and reflects the Investment Manager's overall approach to the consideration of PAIs.
 As such, its application does not lead to individual portfolios being deemed to have opted into the consideration of PAIs at a product level under SFDR.
-Where the Sub-Advisor considers PAIs at the level of the investments it makes for a Portfolio, it will separately disclose the specific methodology that it uses in the Portfolio's investment policy as the approach will be different to the one taken at an entity level, as set out above.
+Where the Investment Manager considers PAIs at the level of the investments it makes for a Portfolio, it will separately disclose the specific methodology that it uses in the Portfolio's investment policy as the approach will be different to the one taken at an entity level, as set out above.

-More information explaining how the Sub-Advisor aims to consider the PAIs of its investment decisions at an entity level can be found on its website.
+More information explaining how the Investment Manager aims to consider the PAIs of its investment decisions at an entity level can be found on its website.